 A few days after his wedding Cervantes must already have suspected that he had made a mistake.

-His wife was pretty and passably wealthy but he couldn’t stand her little town.
+His wife was cheerful and pretty and passably wealthy but he couldn’t stand her little town.
 How was he going to spend the rest of his life on a farm?
 He had wasted his youth first marching around Italy and then playing cards in an old Turkish bath in Algiers while he was a prisoner of the pirates.
 Would he waste the next best years being a country gentleman, hunting partridges and rabbits and husbanding vineyards?

 Every chance he got he left the farm and went to Madrid to see old friends, including maybe his lover La Franca and their daughter.

 But it seemed like it was always time to return to the damned farm.

 Wasn’t he glad to see his young wife?
 No one knows.
 Perhaps he really loved her, perhaps he had only married her for her money.
 However that was, after nineteen months he pulled out of Esquivias.

 “I’m going down to Seville to look for a job,” he told Catalina.